-Going up to an interview can be a challenging task, but it gets a little complicated when you’re going for an HR job.
-That’s especially true for established HR roles like that of the HR coordinator.
+Going up to an interview is no doubt a challenging task, but it gets more complicated when you’re going for an HR job.
+That’s true for established HR roles like that of the HR coordinator.
 That’s why if you’re going for an interview, it’s best to look at some HR coordinator interview questions and answers.

 Either way, it’s crucial to prepare yourself beforehand to impress the hiring manager or recruiter.
 If you’re looking to learn about the HR coordinator interview questions via video, then watch below.
 Otherwise, skip ahead.